trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/transport.md

 {{% note %}}
 **SiteId and SL Stop Lookup**

-The SiteId parameter used in the `Departure from site` endpoint match the site ids present in the SL Transport API.
+The SiteId parameter used in the `Departure from site` endpoint match the site ids present in the `/sites` endpoint.
 They do not match the ids in the SL Stop
 Lookup API!

-In order to use values returned by the SL Stop Lookup API, you should convert the values returned by the SL Stop Lookup API, in the form of `3BA1CDEFG`, into a number `ABCDEFG`.
+In order to use values returned by the SL Stop Lookup API, you should convert the returned SiteId values, that come in the form of `3BA1CDEFG`, into a number `ABCDEFG`.
+For example 300109001 becomes 9001.
 It is however recommended to keep to the site ids returned by the `/sites` endpoint where possible, as this removes the need for conversion altogether.
 {{% /note %}}